 Painful Lump on Finger or Finger Joints

-What causes a painful lump on fingers at the joints?
+What causes a painful lump on the finger joints?
 This is one of the questions that might come into your mind when you notice that your finger has a painful lump on the joints.
-You are in the appropriate section of the post the will answer your question.
+You are in the appropriate section of the post that will answer your question.

-The common causes that can lead to a painful lump on joints of your fingers are arthritis and cancer.
-These are a serious condition that you should go for medical diagnosis and treatment in case you notice a painful bump on your finger joints.
+The common causes that can lead to a painful lump on the joints of your fingers are arthritis and cancer.
+These are serious conditions that you should go for medical diagnosis and treatment in case you notice a painful bump on your finger joints.

-The development of hard lump on your finger at the joint under the skin surface can occur as a result of arthritis and cancer.
-The condition of arthritis on finger joints can lead to bony growth that develops from cartilage of the joint of fingers.
+The development of a hard lump on your finger at the joint under the skin surface can occur as a result of arthritis and cancer.
+The condition of arthritis on finger joints can lead to bony growth that develops from the cartilage of the finger joint.

 Home Remedies for Lump on Finger

 You can treat a lump on your finger using natural home remedies.
-These remedies may work effectively to treat bumps that are caused by minor causes such as ganglion, calluses and mild injuries.
+These remedies may work effectively to treat bumps that are caused by minor causes such as ganglia, calluses, and mild injuries.
 Try the following treatments:

 1. Hot compress

 Hot compressing the lump on your fingers is an excellent home remedy that can help to relieve the inflammation.
 The warm temperature can help to increase blood circulation to the affected area and this can help to relieve swellings.

 - Soak a washcloth in warm water in a basin.